TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Redirects/ModifyAutoCreateRedirectRecordBeforePersistingEvent.rst

 :sql:`sys_redirect` columns added by a custom extension for later use.

 ..  note::
-    To handle later updates or react on manual created redirects in the backend module, available hooks of :php:`\TYPO3\CMS\Core\DataHandling\DataHandler`
+    To handle updates or react on manual created redirects in the backend module, available hooks of :php:`\TYPO3\CMS\Core\DataHandling\DataHandler`
     can be used.